takecian/SwiftRater/README.md

 ```

-3(Optional).For `significantUsesUntilPrompt`, you need to add `SwiftRater.incrementSignificantUsageCount`
+3(Optional).For `significantUsesUntilPrompt`, you need to add `SwiftRater.incrementSignificantUsageCount` in siginificant action for your app.

 ```
 func postComment() {